htmlburger/carbon-fields-docs/documentation/50-extending/20-field-as-a-library.md

                 Field::make( 'yourfieldtype', 'crb_your_custom_field', 'Your Custom Field' ),
             ) );
     }

-    /* SKIP the following if you are using Carbon Fields as a WordPress plugin: */ add_action( 'after_setup_theme', 'crb_load' );
+    add_action( 'after_setup_theme', 'crb_load' );
     function crb_load() {
         require_once( 'vendor/autoload.php' );